LGUG2Z/parsec-ec2/README.md

 current highest spot price is $0.20, running the command with `--bid 0.10` will make a spot request with a bid price of $0.30.
 Alternatively this flag can be left blank if you don't want to bid higher than the current highest bid price.

+You also need to provide --volume-size parameter which is going to be used to determine the size of the root volume.
+And --ami-name will be used to search AMI either from Parsec's AWS account or your own.

 If the `--plan` flag is used, the spot request will not be sent and instead the `terraform plan` command will be run which will output to the terminal the details of any AWS resources that will be created by running the `start` command.